christianhpoe/turntable_sonos_raspberrypi/README.md

 2. Plug in your SD Card
 3. Choose the default OS
     ![Image](./images/choose_os.png "OS")
-4. Add the following settings with the settings button right in the Imager App.
+4. Add the following settings with the settings button on the bottom right in the Imager App.
 Its important that the username is pi, choose passwords as you want
     ![Image](./images/settings-1.png "Settings 1")
     ![Image](./images/settings-2.png "Settings 2")